 The Advanced and Graduate Diplomas of Arboriculture have been involved in extensive industry consultation.
 The main issue that has been addressed is the reasons for low enrolments in both these qualifications.
 The prerequisites of the current qualification made it impossible for any enrolments to occur prior 2019.
-Due to the RTO's were not willing to commit nor add either qualification on to their delivery scope.
+Due to the RTOs unwillingness to commit nor add either qualification on to their delivery scope.
 They were not prepared to invest in the development of training resources and the units of competency had restrictions in the ability of RTO trainers being able to successfully deliver the units competency.